dan-chui/amazonian-frontend/README.md

 - **Modern Framework**: Utilizing React.js and React Hooks to enhance the online shopping experience.

-- **Server support**: Built a server using Node.js and Express.js for database and cart editing functionality. <https://github.com/dan-chui/amazonian-backend>
+- **Server**: Built a server using Node.js and Express.js for database and cart editing functionality. <https://github.com/dan-chui/amazonian-backend>

-- **UI/UX**: Clean User interface and easy to use.
+- **UI/UX**: Clean User interface stylized by Taliwind CSS.

 - **Mobile Responsive**: Accessible via PC, tablet, or mobile phone systems.

-- **Stripe**: Connected to the Stripe API to allow payment processing.
+- **Stripe API**: Connected to the Stripe API to allow payment processing.

 ---